rdonka/PASTaUserGuide/docs/functiondocumentation.md

 **OPTIONAL INPUTS:**

-* __CLIP:__ the number of seconds to remove on either end of the data streams.
+* __TRIM:__ the number of seconds to remove on either end of the data streams.
 If not specified, defaults to 5 seconds.
 * __SKIPEXISTING:__ A binary variable containing a 0 if pre-existing extracted blocks should be re-extracted or a 1 if pre-existing extracted blocks should be skipped.
 This allows the user to toggle whether or not to extract every block, or only blocks that have not previously been extracted.
 If not specified, defaults to 1 (skip previously extracted blocks).

 **OUTPUTS:**